pingcap/docs/tidb-cloud/tidb-cloud-glossary.md

 A Data App in [Data Service (beta)](#data-service) is a group of endpoints that you can use to access data for a specific application.
 You can configure authorization settings using API keys to restrict access to endpoints in a Data App.

-For more details, refer to [Manage a Data App](/tidb-cloud/data-service-manage-data-app.md).
+For more information, see [Manage a Data App](/tidb-cloud/data-service-manage-data-app.md).

 ### Data Service

 Data Service (beta) enables you to access TiDB Cloud data via an HTTPS request using a custom API [endpoint](#endpoint).
 This feature uses a serverless architecture to handle computing resources and elastic scaling, so you can focus on the query logic in endpoints without worrying about infrastructure or maintenance costs.

-For more details, refer to [Data Service Overview](/tidb-cloud/data-service-overview.md).
+For more information, see [Data Service Overview](/tidb-cloud/data-service-overview.md).

 ## E